nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Showing total number of contacts -- Footer status bar
+### Showing Total Number of Contacts -- Footer Status Bar

 A status bar that contains information about the number of contacts in the list and the address book data file path is attached as a footer at the bottom of the app.
 It shows the total number of contacts being listed in the app.